 Financial forecasting, also known as cashflow planning is a concept many business owners or finance directors will be familiar with, it projects current assets and income and balances these against current and future expenditure and liabilities.

-These same principles can be applied to personal financial planning and this approach is increasingly being seen as the best way for clients to make the most informed decisions on their personal finances.
+These same principles can be applied to personal financial forecasting and this approach is increasingly being seen as the best way for clients to make the most informed decisions on their personal finances.

 - How much should I be saving now for the future?